“Catholic Social Teaching and the Financial Crisis”

 - The student debt crisis;

 - The widespread unemployment crisis and its effects on personal lives, families and communities.

 - Papers are solicited with a first right of refusal for publication in the Journal of Catholic Social Thought.

-- Each must be original work that has not been or is not currently under consideration forpublication elsewhere.
+- Papers must be original work not yet published and not currently under consideration for publication elsewhere.

 - Forward one paper copy of the manuscript, preferably an electronic file in Microsoft Word (doc) format.

 - Electronic files may be forwarded by regular mail or directly as email attachments.